Ryanoonan/chessbot/README.md

 Create a file at the top of the repo named .env, and put your path in it STOCKFISH_PATH=""

-Run python train_chessnet_stockfish.py
+Run python train_chessnet_stockfish.py (You may need to install additional requirements)
-Pip install all the things you need to install (Sorry i didnt make a requirements.txt)

 Then run python test_chessnet.py --model {model name here} By default it will run MODEL_PATH in test_chessnet.py